spraakbanken/sparv-pipeline/docs/user_manual.md

 `export.source_annotations` you can tell Sparv what elements and attributes present in your input data you would like to keep in your output data (this only applies if your input data is XML).
 If you don't specify anything, everything will be kept in the output.
-If you do list anything here, make sure that you include the root element (i.e. the element that encloses all other included elements and text content) for each of your input files.
+If you do list anything here, make sure that you include the root element (i.e. the element that encloses all other included elements and text content) for each of your input documents.
 If you don't, the resulting output XML will be invalid and Sparv won't be able to produce XML files.
 If you only want to produce other output formats than XML you don't need to worry about this.

 It is possible to rename elements and attributes present in your input data.
 Let's say your documents contain elements like this `<article name="Scandinavian Furniture" date="2020-09-28">` and you would like them to look like this in the